wendyverdonk93/docs/content/api/payment_methods/post-order-creditcard.md

-Please make sure you check out our dedicated documentation for [credit cards](/payment-methods/creditcards/credit-card-payment-page/)
+Read more about [credit cards](/payment-methods/credit-and-debit-cards/creditcards/) on our documentation page.

 {{< /description >}}